Welcome to Undergraduate Chemical Engineering!

-To educate students for the practice of chemical engineering; to conduct research which defines and advances the knowledge frontiers of the profession; and to enrich society and enhance the profession through leadership and technical advice to industry and professional, scientific, governmental, and community organizations.
+Here in the Davidson School of Chemical Engineering, our goals include educating students for the practice of chemical engineering; conducting research which defines and advances the knowledge frontiers of the profession; and to enrich society and enhance the profession through leadership and technical advice to industry and professional, scientific, governmental, and community organizations.

 Within 5 years of graduating from the Davidson School of Chemical Engineering, our graduates are expected to achieve one or more of the following milestones:

 - Advance professionally in positions of increasing leadership responsibilities within the graduate's chosen career field.

 - Earn an advanced degree or an advanced certification in an engineering, business, or technical field.